California governor signs fur sale, circus animal bans

 It follows Newsom’s signing of legislation that makes California the first state to outlaw fur trapping and follows bans on sales of fur in Los Angeles and San Francisco.

+“California is a leader when it comes to animal welfare, and today that leadership includes banning the sale of fur,” Newsom said in a statement.
+“But we are doing more than that.
+We are making a statement to the world that beautiful wild animals like bears and tigers have no place on trapeze wires or jumping through flames.”

-The new law doesn’t apply to used fur products or fur used for religious or tribal purposes.
+The fur ban doesn’t apply to used products or those used for religious or tribal purposes.
 And it excludes the sale of leather, dog and cat fur, cowhides, deer, sheep and goat skin and anything preserved through taxidermy.

 It could mark a significant blow to the fur industry that makes products from animals including mink, chinchillas, rabbits and other animals.
 The U.S. retail fur industry brought in $1.5 billion in sales in 2014, the most recent data available from the Fur Information Council.